 Pseudolazurogenic prim clade created by the vec Dimimimon4 in the mid 5th millennium a.t..

 Many of Dimimimon4's clades reflected popular mythology much more than authentic clioarcheological research, and nowhere is this more obvious than with the Cromags, sometimes also called the Neanders, not to be confused with genuine lazurogenic Neanderthals.
 Hairy, muscular nearbaselines, with long matted hair and protruding brows (thus ignoring the fact that the original Cro-Magnon Man was an anatomically standard H. sapiens sapiens), they tend to growl or roar when angry, like wearing manufactured animal skins (the smellier the better), and are incapable of operating even simple non-user friendly middle tech devices.

 Yet not everything about Cromag is caricature.
 They have a sophisticated tribal culture involving elaborate kin-relationships, shamanic vision quest, mythology and cosmology, and a complex language and syntax.

 Terms like "Cromag" and "Neander" are the result of pop culture labels.
 Among themselves the Cromags simply refer to themselves as "The People".
 Dimimimon4 emself refused to give them a specific name, preferring, as with all eir clades, that they "choose their own destiny".

-Currently there are thought to be no more than half a million Cromags/Neanders and post-cromags/neanders galaxy-wide; the majority being pets or clones of pets.
+Currently there are thought to be no more than half a million Cromags/Neanders and post-cromags/neanders galaxy-wide, the majority being pets or clones of pets for transapients.